alina-lapina/bctmark/README.md

 ## Development and integration
 From a developer’s point of view, all the following necessary actions must be implemented to integrate a new blockchain to be tested:
-— Deployment: write a new Ansible playbook (cf. subsection 4.3.2) that specifies how to deploy, backup, and delete the system;
+- Deployment: write a new Ansible playbook (cf. subsection 4.3.2) that specifies how to deploy, backup, and delete the system;
-— Metric collection: write a Telegraf plugin (cf. subsection 4.3.2) to gather system-specific metrics (e.g., block emission rate) if not already available through HTTP web services (BCTMark can collect metrics exposed at a given HTTP endpoint);
+- Metric collection: write a Telegraf plugin (cf. subsection 4.3.2) to gather system-specific metrics (e.g., block emission rate) if not already available through HTTP web services (BCTMark can collect metrics exposed at a given HTTP endpoint);
-— Adhoc Load generation: write functions that correspond to an interaction one can have with the system (e.g., how to send a transaction, how to call a smart contract, ...);
+- Adhoc Load generation: write functions that correspond to an interaction one can have with the system (e.g., how to send a transaction, how to call a smart contract, ...);
-— Reproducible Load generation: implement functions to backup transactions (and serialize those) and functions to replay a given serialized transaction.
+- Reproducible Load generation: implement functions to backup transactions (and serialize those) and functions to replay a given serialized transaction.

-A developer/researcher would benefit from the design of BCTMark as a framework to easily integrate its new blockchain technology to be tested.
+A developer or researcher would benefit from the design of BCTMark as a framework to easily integrate its new blockchain technology to be tested.
 Indeed, BCTMark already provides:
-— Deployment: portability of deployment on several testbeds that support SSH;
+- Deployment: portability of deployment on several testbeds that support SSH;
-— Network emulation: latency, bandwidth limits, ...;
+- Network emulation: latency, bandwidth limits, ...;
-— Metric collection: a collection of metrics related to the infrastructure (e.g., CPU usage);
+- Metric collection: a collection of metrics related to the infrastructure (e.g., CPU usage);
-— Load generation: distribution of the load to generate among workers.
+- Load generation: distribution of the load to generate among workers.

 Only specific interactions with the blockchain to be tested need to be implemented.

 # Architecture